Accelerate Stochastic Subgradient Method by Leveraging Local Growth Condition: Accelerated Stochastic Subgradient Methods under LGC

-Next, we present a high probability convergence bound of SSGS for optimizing $\Fh(\w)$. \begin{thm} Suppose Assumption \ref{ass:1}.c holds.
-Let $\wh_T$ be the returned solution of Algorithm~\ref{alg:SG}.
-Given $\w_1\in\mathcal K$, $\delta<1/e$ and $T\geq 3$, with a high probability $1-\delta$ we have
+Next, we present a high probability convergence bound, whose proof can be found in~\ref{app:SG}. \begin{lemma} Given $\w_1\in\mathcal K$, apply $T$-iterations of~(\ref{eqn:sg}).
+For any fixed $\w\in\mathcal K$, $\delta\in(0,1)$, and $T\geq 3$, with a probability at least $1-\delta$, following inequality holds

-\end{thm} Note that the constant factor $34$ is not optimized.
-Its proof can be found in Appendix \ref{app:SG}.
-The corollary below will be used in our development. \begin{cor} Suppose Assumption \ref{ass:1}.c holds.
-Let $\wh_T$ be the returned solution of Algorithm~\ref{alg:SG}.
-Given $\w_1\in\mathcal K$, $\delta<1/e$ and $T\geq 3$, for any $\w\in\mathcal K$ with a high probability $1-\delta$ we have,